Skip to main content

 Technical debt

 Technical debt (often just tech debt) is a concept from software engineering, where it refers to (among other things) common patterns of cruft and fairy-dust-and-duct-tape style complexity which tend to accrue in software systems over time.
 In actual software, tech debt is most often incurred when features are quickly tacked on, without respect to the "structural integrity" of the program—metaphorically one could imagine a house with an extension built on stilts jutting through the roof of the original structure, and with holes in the floor covered up with carpet.
-Tech debt is basically pervasive in real world software, and Mark's claim is that the same is true in human minds.

 Layering